 It is generally best to consume smaller amounts of beet juice, no more than a cup or 8 ounces at a time, because of its high sugar content.
 Smaller "beet juice shots" may also be appropriate and usually advised about 90 minutes before aerobic exercise.

 Mixing beet juice with celery or cucumber may be beneficial if you’re looking to balance out its high-sugar content.
 However, beet juice should largely be avoided by those on low-sugar diets.
-Likewise, it's good to avoid large quantities if you are sensitive to dietary oxalates and/or susceptible stone formation.
+Likewise, it's good to avoid large quantities if you are sensitive to dietary oxalates and susceptible to stone formation.

 List of Beet Juice Benefits